Home » Important Days in April 2026

 Odisha Foundation Day- 1st April

 Odisha Foundation Day, also known as Utkal Divas, is celebrated every year on 1st April to commemorate the formation of the state of Odisha in India.
 The day is celebrated with great enthusiasm and is an important cultural event in the state.
-The celebration of Odisha Foundation Day is not only limited to the state, but also celebrated by Odias living in other parts of the country and abroad.
+The celebration of Odisha Foundation Day is not only limited to the state, but also celebrated by Odisha living in other parts of the country and abroad.
 It is an important occasion to celebrate the culture, heritage, and achievements of Odisha and its people.

 On Odisha Foundation Day, people across the state celebrate by participating in cultural events, processions, and parades.
 The day is marked by the hoisting of the state flag, which is accompanied by the singing of the state anthem.
 Various cultural programs are organized, including traditional dances, music, and drama.